LanieOkorodudu/UV-End2End-Test--Playwright/README.md

 ## Prerequisites
  Ensure the following tools are installed:
+ * Install Vs Code
  * Node.js (v16 or higher)
  * npm (bundled with Node.js)
  * Git (for version control)

+ ## Install Vs Code Extension
+ 1. Open Vs code
+ 2. Go to the Extensions Marketplace (Ctrl+Shift+X or Cmd+Shift+X on macOS).
+ 3. Search for and install the following extension:
+    * Playwright Test for VSCode (Verified by Microsoft).
+ 4. Restart VS Code to ensure the extension is properly loaded.

 ## Installation
 1. Clone the repository: